JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 ## Class header formatting

-Classes with small amount of arguments can be written in single line:
+Classes with a few arguments can be written in a single line:

 ```kotlin
 class Person(id: Int, name: String)
 ```

-Classes with longer header should be formatted the way, that each primary constructor argument is in other line with indentation.
-Also closing brackets should be with different line together with extension class:
+Classes with longer header should be formatted the way, that each primary constructor argument is in another line with indentation.
+Also, closing brackets should be with a different line.
+If we use inheritance, then superclass constructor call or interface implementation should be located on the same line:

 ```kotlin
 class Person(